liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/09-optimizing-existing-themes-for-Liferay-7/00-optimizing-an-existing-theme-for-liferay-7-intro.markdown

-# Optimizing an Existing Theme for Liferay 7 [](id=migrating-a-6-2-theme-to-liferay-7)
+# Optimizing an Existing Theme for @product@ 7 [](id=migrating-a-6-2-theme-to-liferay-7)

-Migrating your theme from Liferay 6.2 to Liferay 7 is easier than you may think, thanks to the [themes generator](/develop/tutorials/-/knowledge_base/7-0/themes-generator).
+Migrating your theme from Liferay 6.2 to @product@ 7 is easier than you may think, thanks to the [themes generator](/develop/tutorials/-/knowledge_base/7-0/themes-generator).
 This tutorial assumes that you already have the themes generator installed and a 6.2 theme that was developed with the Plugins SDK.

 This tutorial demonstrates how to:

-- Upgrade your theme from Liferay 6.2 to Liferay 7
+- Upgrade your theme from Liferay 6.2 to @product@ 7

 Go ahead and get started.